 This list is a good place to start if you are looking for basic information on selecting and purchasing Robo-FTP and Robo-FTP Server or even if you have already purchased the software and have some questions about how to get started.

 There are two main categories of products: FTP clients and FTP servers.
-Robo-FTP, Robo-FTP XE, and Robo-FTP Enterprise are all FTP clients and are used to make outgoing connections to FTP servers to push and/or pull files.
+Robo-FTP is an FTP client and is used to make outgoing connections to FTP servers to push and/or pull files.
 Robo-FTP Server is an FTP server and is used to allow incoming connections from FTP clients.
 Please see our Product Guide for more details.

 Yes and yes.
 Robo-FTP is fully compatible with other FTP servers (including FTP, FTPS, SFTP, HTTP, and HTTPS).
 Likewise, Robo-FTP Server is fully compatible with other FTP clients (including FTP, FTPS, and FTP).
 There are benefits to using Robo-FTP and Robo-FTP Server together, however.
 For example, while other FTP clients are able to connect, upload, and download files with Robo-FTP Server, many other FTP clients lack the powerful automation features of Robo-FTP.
 Also, when you are using Robo-FTP and Robo-FTP Server together we can guarantee the security and reliability of your file transfers and we can also guarantee a streamlined technical support process.

 Yes.
 Robo-FTP is available in 32 and 64 bit versions and is supported on x86 and x64 versions of Windows Server 2008 R2, 2012 (R1 and R2), 2016, and 2019 (including Core edition), as well as Windows desktop editions 7, 8, 8.1, 10, and 11.

 For support plans, see the support page of our web site.